SamiFAHIM/SamiFAHIM/README.md

 [My curriculum vitae](https://drive.google.com/file/d/172DzYXdLTB2Igoz-plZpV3Y5EyudRwoe/view?usp=drive_link)

-**`Electrical Engineering Student (Embedded/Robotics/automation)`**
+**`Computer Vision & Machine Learning Engineer | Embedded Systems | Robotics`**

-I'm Sami Fahim, an Electrical Engineering student at INSA Lyon with a deep passion for embedded systems, automation, and project management.
-I've gained valuable experience in each of these areas through diverse and hands-on experiences, fueling my drive to innovate and thrive.With hands-on experience in the energy sector, I've developed a deep understanding of high-stakes environments and the importance of precision and reliability.
+I'm Sami Fahim, a Computer Vision and Machine Learning Engineer currently working on real-world applications of AI and image processing for precision agriculture in a Swedish fast-growing company : Ecobloom Technologies AB .
+With a solid foundation in machine learning, embedded systems, automation, and robotics, I bring a hands-on and interdisciplinary approach to problem-solving.
+I've gained valuable experience in each of these areas through diverse and hands-on experiences, fueling my drive to innovate and thrive.

 Leadership is a core part of who I am—whether it's guiding a team of 20 members representing my university in the [European Robotic Contest](https://www.eurobot.org/) or spearheading projects that push boundaries.
 I'm always looking for ways to inspire those around me and make a meaningful impact.
 I believe that a diverse range of interests is the key to sparking creativity and driving innovation, and I'm excited to connect with like-minded individuals who share that vision.